launchdarkly/api-client-dotnet/docs/CustomRolesApi.md

 <a name="postcustomrole"></a>
 # **PostCustomRole**
-> void PostCustomRole (CustomRoleBody customRoleBody)
+> CustomRole PostCustomRole (CustomRoleBody customRoleBody)

 Create a new custom role.